Data and Technology, Industry Insights

 Several forces are converging:

+Organisations can no longer afford to treat injury management as a downstream problem.
 Risk often exists before Day One.
 The question is whether you can see it — and whether you know what to do with it.

 After 14 years operating at the intersection of workplace health, injury prevention, and return-to-work, Employ Health has accumulated millions of workforce health data points across industries, roles, and injury outcomes.